benmneb/word-of-the-buddha/web/content/08_6_right-endeavour.md

 What, now, is right endeavour?

-<span class="sutta-ref">AN 4.13-14</span> There are these four right endeavours: restraint, abandonment, development, preservation.
+<span className="sutta-ref">AN 4.13-14</span> There are these four right endeavours: restraint, abandonment, development, preservation.

 ## The Endeavour of Restraint